-- Exploration for Context – The first stage is about 2-4 hours of time and we just login to your website, run some diagnostics, familiarize ourselves with your hosting environment and code and attempt to identify anything definitive.
+- Exploration for Context – The first stage is about 2-4 hours of time where we login to your website, run some diagnostics, familiarize ourselves with your hosting environment and code, and attempt to identify anything definitive.

 - Experimentation – During this phase, typically between 5-10 hours, we attempt to resolve issues we saw during the first phase.
 About 6 out of 10 times we are able to resolve all issues during this phase.
 In other cases we end up pinpointing the exact causes and can usually provide an accurate scope we’re willing to give a fixed bid on.